FOREX-Dollar gains ground; Aussie, yuan slip after weak China trade data

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Rae Wee; Editing by Sam Holmes, Lincoln Feast and Sonali Paul)
+(Reporting by Samuel Indyk and Rae Wee; Editing by Lincoln Feast, Sonali Paul and Gareth Jones)

 ((Samuel.Indyk@thomsonreuters.com))